Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits hunting with the aid of or from an aircraft, including drones.
-Operators cannot use drones to locate, drive, or take game.
+Prohibits taking game with the aid of or from an aircraft, including drones.
+Operators cannot use drones to locate, drive, or take any game animal.

 View source